Why AI Apps Should Stop Using a Single Model

 Different models excel at different things.

-Some are better at reasoning.
+Some models excel at reasoning.

 Even within the same provider, the differences can be significant.